tahuana/Meetup_Ruby_Workshop_developer-testing/README.md

 ## Rules and Specification
-Your mission is the same as in the original Gilded Rose Kata, but if you find it a bit to easy, we've added some stretch goals too.
-Have fun!

-Hi and welcome to team Gilded Rose.
+Hello and welcome to team *Gilded Rose*.

 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.